2025 FIVB Volleyball Girls' U19 World Championship: Host selection

 On 28 March 2024, FIVB opened the bidding process for member associations whose countries were interested in hosting one of the four Age Group World Championships in 2025 (i.e., U19 Boys' and Girls' World Championships and U21 Men's and Women's World Championships).
 The expression of interest of the member associations had to be submitted to FIVB by 30 April 2024, 18:00 CEST (UTC+2).

 FIVB announced the hosts for its four Age Group World Championship on 10 September 2024, with the joint bid of Croatia and Serbia being selected to host the 2023 Girls' U19 World Championship.
 This will be the second time that the FIVB Girls' U19 World Championship is shared by two countries after the previous edition also organized by Croatia, which repeats as host for the third time and Hungary.But this time the event is shared with Serbia.

 Qualification

 A total of 24 national teams qualified for the final tournament.
 In addition to the defending champions and the two hosts which qualified automatically, 18 other teams qualified through five separate continental competitions which had to be completed by 31 December 2024 at the latest.
 Three remaining teams entered the tournament via the Girls' U19 FIVB World Ranking (as of 24 September 2024) among the teams not yet qualified.

-The original slot allocation was setted as follows:
+The original slot allocation was set as follows: